Western United FC

-Western United Football Club is an Australian professional soccer club.
-The club is based in the western Melbourne suburb of Tarneit; the club represents western Victoria, incorporating the western suburbs of Melbourne; the regional cities of Ballarat, and Geelong; and regional and country towns in western Victoria.
+Western United Football Club is an Australian soccer club.
+The club was based in the western Melbourne suburb of Tarneit; the club represented western Victoria, incorporating the western suburbs of Melbourne; the regional cities of Ballarat, and Geelong; and regional and country towns in western Victoria.

-The club was established as part of an expansion process in the country's premier soccer competition, the A-League.
+The club was established as part of an expansion process of the A-League, the country's premier soccer competition.
 It began playing in the 2019–20 A-League season, under licence from Football Australia (FA).
 On 12 May 2022 it announced the establishment of an A-League Women team.

-United plays home matches at Ironbark Fields in Wyndham.
+United played its home matches at Ironbark Fields in Wyndham.
 The club previously played home matches at GMHBA Stadium in Geelong, University of Tasmania Stadium in Launceston, North Hobart Oval in Hobart, AAMI Park in Melbourne and Mars Stadium in Ballarat, with the club planning to permanently relocate matches to Wyndham City Stadium, a soccer-specific stadium in Wyndham upon its construction.

-On 8 August 2025, the club's license to compete in the A-League Men and A-League Women competitions was stripped by Football Australia's independent first instance board, which oversees club licensing.
-The club appealed the decision for the board to consider, but was wound-up by the Federal Court of Australia on 28 August 2025, however the club have been granted a stay.
-On 2 September, Football Australia's Appeals and Entry Control Body adjourned its decision on the withdrawal of Western United's licence until 9 September.
-On 6 September 2025, the club's A-Leagues participation was paused for the 2025–26 season, with the possibility of returning at a later date.
+The club lost their licence to compete in the 2025–26 season, with the possibility of returning at a later date.
+On 10 August 2026, the Australian Professional Leagues had announced that it had terminated the club's A-Leagues Men and Womens' licenses.
+Two days later, Football Victoria withdrew the club from all state based competitions following the Federal Court's decision to order the club's owners to be wound up in insolvency.